Where Should I Publish My Content for the Best Results?

 It’s for all of these reasons that we believe strongly that your content should be on your own site.

 Of course, this requires a content strategy and SEO.
-And that, in turn, requires keywords and a strong content architecture with siloing strategy.
+That, in turn, requires keywords and a strong content architecture with a siloing strategy.
 And that requires persona development, and the list goes on.
 Not to mention that high-authority links often come as a result of other brand-building activities — many of which originate offline.

 The Bottom Line